Gaddis, Cheryl L. R.

 Cheryl L. R. Gaddis

-Assistant Professor of Practice and Director, MPH Program
+Associate Professor of Practice and Director, MPH Program

 Dr. Gaddis received her Doctor of Public Health degree in Community Health Behavior and Education from Georgia Southern University Jiann-Ping Hsu College of Public Health, a Master of Public Health degree from Mercer University School of Medicine, and a Bachelor of Science degree in Biology from Spelman College.
 She is also a Certified Health Education Specialist through the National Commission for Health Education Credentialing, Inc.